cornelcroi/photo-sharing-website/README.md

 ## Concept

-- A static website
+- A static website  -> publicly accesible web app
-- A reactJs web application used to generate the static website on demand
+- A reactJs web application used to generate the static website on demand -> password protected web app

 ## Instructions